 Dr Dobele has been invited to review papers for the Journal of Marketing Management, Journal of Business Ethics, Journal of Customer Behaviour, Journal of Marketing Communications and the Journal of Management & Organization.
 Dr Dobele has also reviewed for the Academy of Marketing Science World Marketing Congress, is a regular reviewer for The Australian and New Zealand Marketing Academy Conference (ANZMAC) and a past reviewer for the Australian and New Zealand Academy of Management Conference (ANZAM), AusWeb 2007 and the CQUniversity Women in Research conferences.

-- Doctor of Philosophy (Marketing), "Positive Word-of-Mouth Referrals", Southern Cross University (2006)
+- Doctor of Philosophy (Marketing), Southern Cross University

-- Master of Business (Marketing), Queensland University of Technology, Brisbane (1999)
+- Master of Business (Marketing), Queensland University of Technology, Brisbane (awarded the Dean's Award for Excellence (GPA based))

 - 2008 Senior Lecturer of Marketing, RMIT University